hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 a way that functions can be called, through a system those langauges call message-passing<sup><a href="#2">2</a></sup>.

-I would argue that it makes sense to have to separate constructs for the two, however.
-Some of it boils down to the performance argument that I will present in the next section, but semantically, too, it often makes sense to make clear whether a value is just itself or an identifier for a value stored in the environment.
+I would argue that it makes sense to have separate constructs for the two, however.
+Some of it boils down to the performance argument that I will present in the next section, but semantically, too, it often makes sense to clear up whether a value is just itself or an identifier for a value stored in the environment.
 This is similar to my case on strings presented above: if you pass in a quoted variable instead, how will you be sure the function will not try to